noeg18/COMSM3201-MSc-Project-Computer-Science/README.md

 ### Implementation

-For the implementation of the project, a suitable LLM and API will be run to gather responses to a set of code generation tasks.
-The next step will be to implement symbolic clustering, to group responses according to their meaning, rather than their syntax.
-Once these clusters are obtained, their entropy will be computed to allow for evaluation on correctness.
+For the implementation of the project, the DeepSeek R1 API will be run to gather responses to a set of code generation tasks.
+The next step will be to implement symbolic clustering, grouping responses according to their meaning, rather than their syntax.
+These clusters will be determined by running a Llama 3.2 model, a smaller language model that will be prompted with the initial sets of responses.
+Once these clusters are obtained, their entropy will be computed to allow for evaluation on the correctness of the DeepSeek LLM.